alandszhang/alandszhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing) at [Nanyang Technological University (NTU), Singapore](https://www.ntu.edu.sg/), supervised by Prof. [Lam Siew Kei](https://siewkeilam.github.io/ei-research-group/index.html).
+I am a Ph.D. candidate at the [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing), [Nanyang Technological University (NTU), Singapore](https://www.ntu.edu.sg/), under the supervision of [Assoc Prof. Lam Siew Kei](https://siewkeilam.github.io/ei-research-group/index.html).
+My research focuses on AI for Robotics, with a particular interest in learning-based Visual SLAM and Visual Place Recognition (VPR).

 News
 ======